AdrianBaugh/ClimbingGymCompanionService/Design_Document.md

 ## 1. Problem statement

 As a user at my local climbing gym, I want to log my climbs to monitor progress on different routes.
-I want to write optional notes about my climbs called beta.
+I want to write optional notes about my climbs.
 I want to view my climbing history and status achieved for those routes.
 Routes will be viewable by all users.
-Changes or updates, such as difficulty or route color, will be crowd sourced.
+Changes or updates, such as difficulty or route color, will be crowd-sourced.
+There will also be the ability to upload a view a picture of the route.

 ## 2. Top Questions to Resolve in Review
 1. Best way to add pictures of routes?